crftbt/EveryByteCounts.org/README.md

 ## Help Support This Project :)

-If you find this research valuable, consider supporting our work:
+If you find this research valuable, support our work:

 [Be Our Hero with a Donation via Liberapay](https://liberapay.com/craft/donate)